2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

 VERTICAL.EC
 -----------

-The vertical discretization of model levels.
-This file contains the ``A`` and ``B`` parameters to calculate the model level height in meters.
+This file contains information describing the vertical discretisation (model levels) in form of the ``A`` and ``B`` parameters which allow to calculate the actual pressure of a model level from the surface pressure.

 Index file
 ----------

-This file is usually called ``date_time_stepRange.idx``.
+This file is called ``date_time_stepRange.idx``.
 It contains indices pointing to specific grib messages from one or more grib files.
 The messages are selected with a composition of grib message keywords.
+#PS NEEDS MORE DESCRIPTION

-flux files
+Flux files
 ----------

-The flux files contain the de-accumulated and dis-aggregated flux fields of large scale and convective precipitation, eastward turbulent surface stress, northward turbulent surface stress, surface sensible heat flux and the surface net solar radiation.
+The flux files contain the de-accumulated and dis-aggregated flux fields of large-scale and convective precipitation, east- and northward turbulent surface stresses, the surface sensible heat flux, and the surface net solar radiation.

 .. code-block:: bash

     flux<date>[.N<xxx>][.<xxx>]

-The date format is YYYYMMDDHH.
-The optional block ``[.N<xxx>]`` marks the ensemble forecast number, where ``<xxx>`` is the ensemble member number.
+The date format is YYYYMMDDHH as explained before.
+The optional block ``[.N<xxx>]`` is used for the ensemble forecast date, where ``<xxx>`` is the ensemble member number.
 The optional block ``[.<xxx>]`` marks a pure forecast with ``<xxx>`` being the forecast step.

 .. note::

     In the case of the new dis-aggregation method for precipitation, two new sub-intervals are added in between each time interval.
-They are identified by the forecast step parameter which is ``0`` for the original time interval and ``1`` or ``2`` for the two new intervals respectively.
+They are identified by the forecast step parameter which is ``0`` for the original time interval, and ``1`` or ``2``,  respectively, for the two new intervals.

 fort files